dbdesign-students-spring2024/5-database-design-codingharry123/instructions.md

 | 4             | 2          | 04.07.21 | Nevarez   | Spreadsheet aggregate functions | WWH 201   | 65    | Zehnder Page 87     | i.nevarez@foo.edu |
 | ...           | ...        | ...      | ...       | ...                             | ...       | ...   | ...                 | ...               |

+These are just a few sample rows... imagine that there may be many more following this same structure.

 ## Assumptions

 This data represents information about students' grades in courses at a university.
 The dependencies reflect the reality of how courses work in most universities.